danishnaseem05/EyeWatch/README.md

   - `Documentation.docx` for the full visual documentation
   - `Documentation.md` for the markdown version of it, without the images.

-- To RUN the program refer to the JAR file located in:
+- To RUN the program refer to the JAR file:
   - `Target/EyeWatch.jar`

 - For TESTING refer to: